BenSmithers/StageControl/README.md

 Then, execute the `launch.sh` bash script.
 This will start the water quality monitoring GUI.

+## Shift Checks:

+Once an hour, press "Take Pictures" on the camera control tab.
+This should take a few minutes, but you will ultimately see a picture along the length of the WMS along with a fully dark picture that isn't updating (that's okay).
+Check that there is no water.

+## If you see water

+1. Immediately go to the "pump operations" tab and press the button on the top-left "Drain Chamber".
+2. Notify Ben Smithers [by email](mailto:bsmithers@triumf.ca), slack @bsmithers, and/or by CERN Phone no 69399.
+3. Once it is safe to do so, go to the WMS and clean up the spilled water.
+You may need to move the desy table left (using the LEFT red button) about 10cm.
+4. Under "Control" press "Stop Run"
+5. Once the chamber is drained

 ## Starting Your Shift

 On the `control` tab, verify that the emails are correct for the two people currently on shift.